chorobin/aws-trpc-subscriptions/README.md

 });
 ```

-You can then wire up the publisher to the web socket api and table
+You can then wire up the publisher to the websocket api and table

 ```typescript
 export const publisher = appSubscriptions.publisher({